 - All complaints will be acknowledged within five working days.

-- The Academy will make every effort to make a full response will be made within 28 days.
+- The centre will make every effort to make a full response will be made within 28 days.
 If this is not possible an interim response will be given within the same time frame.
 From that time on further interim responses will be provided until the complaint is resolved.

 - If the complainant remains unhappy, complaints should be escalated to the Editor-in-Chief, whose decision will be final.